-The site lies to the west of the existing settlement of Coldingham and covers an area of 2.69 hectares (6.65 acres).
-To the north it is bounded by a woodland belt and the Bogangreen Burn and to the east it is bounded by residential properties.
-To the south it is bounded by woodland, School Road and a caravan park, and to the west it is bounded by agricultural land.
-The site is identified for housing purposes in the Council's Finalised Local Plan and in that document the indicative capacity is shown as 36 units.
+The site lies to the south of Hawick and covers an area of 2.5 hectares (6.18 acres).
+To the north and east it is bounded primarily by residential properties; to the south it is bounded by a golf club house and field; and to the west it is bounded by a covered reservoir and a field.
+The site is identified for housing purposes in the Council's Finalised Local Plan and in that document the indicative capacity is shown as 20 units.
 A more detailed assessment of capacity is included as part of this paper.